 solid, damaging blow on you.
 It’s the attack roll result that an

 opponent needs to achieve to hit you.
 Your AC is equal to the following:

 10 + armor bonus + shield bonus + Reflex save bonus + size modifier

 Reflex save bonus is all bonuses that apply to your Reflex save

-(including your Dexterity score and your base save from your class).
+(including your Agility score and your base save from your class).

 you can’t use your Reflex bonus (if you have one).
 If you can’t react